 Head Start COVID-19 Resources and Support

-Head Start is committed to continuing to support our families while Head Start centers are closed.
+Head Start is committed to continuing to support our families through the COVID-19 pandemic.
 Find out about the resources we are offering during this time.

 Oakland's Summer Food Service Program is offering safe and socially distanced food pick-up at over 20 locations throughout Oakland.
 All kids 18 and under and adults with disabilities enrolled in a school program can receive meals.
 Parents and guardians may pick up meals for multiple days without children present.
 There are no program requirements or paperwork to complete to benefit from the program.